rbong/vim-flog/EXAMPLES.md

 `flog#ExecTmp` tells flog to run the command and treat any windows it opens as temporary side windows.
 You can also use `flog#Exec`, which runs a command using the same syntax without temporary side windows.

-This function can use different special format specifiers, similar to `printf()`.
+These functions can use special format specifier items, similar to `printf()`, to get contextual information from Flog.

-In this case, `%h` will resolve to the hash on the current line, and `%(h'>) %(h'<)` will resolve to the hashes at the end and beginning of the visual selection.
+The `%h` format specifier item used here will resolve to the hash on the current line.
+`%(h'>) %(h'<)` will resolve to the hashes at the end and beginning of the visual selection.

 When diffing with `dd`, Flog will now show a diff from bottom-to-top, instead of top-to-bottom.
-This is because `%(h'<)` and `%(h'>)` have been swapped from the default command.
+This is because `HEAD`/`%h` have been swapped in normal mode from the default command, and `%(h'<)`/`%(h'>)` have been swapped in visual mode.

-See `:help flog#Exec` for function arguments.
 See `:help flog-command-format` for more format specifiers.
 See `:help flog-functions` for more details about calling command functions.
-You can also view [the floggraph filetype script](https://github.com/rbong/vim-flog/blob/master/ftplugin/floggraph.vim), which effectively serves as further examples of Flog's utility functions.
+You can also view [the floggraph filetype script](https://github.com/rbong/vim-flog/blob/master/ftplugin/floggraph.vim), which contains more examples.
 Finally, if you would like to view user-created commands, check out the [Wiki](https://github.com/rbong/vim-flog/wiki/Custom-Commands).

 ## Additional Examples